-- A. The Discharger shall comply with all of the following Standard Provisions: - 1.
+- A. The Discharger shall comply with all the following Standard Provisions: - 1.
 The Discharger must comply with all conditions of this Order.
-Any noncompliance with this Order constitutes a violation of the Water Code and is grounds for (a) enforcement action; (b) termination, revocation and reissuance, or modification of this Order; or (c) denial of a report of waste discharge in application for new or revised waste discharge requirements. - 2.
-The Discharger shall allow the San Diego Water Board, or an authorized representative, upon the presentation of credentials and other documents as may be required by law to do the following: - Enter upon the Discharger's premises where a regulated facility or activity is located or conducted or where records must be kept under the conditions of this Order, - b.
-Have access to and copy, at reasonable times, any records that must be kept under the conditions of this Order, - Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices or operations regulated or required under this Order, and - d.
-Sample or monitor, at reasonable times for the purposes of assuring compliance with this Order or as otherwise authorized by the Water Code, any substances or parameters at any location. - B. The Discharger shall report any noncompliance that may endanger health or the environment.
-Pursuant to section 5411.5 of the Health and Safety Code, any sewage overflow or spill shall be immediately reported to the California Office of Emergency Services (OES), and the County DEH to the extent permitted by federal law.
-In addition, any such information shall be provided orally to the San Diego Water Board within 24 hours from the time the Discharger becomes aware of the circumstances.
+Any noncompliance with this Order constitutes a violation of the Water Code and is grounds for (a) enforcement action; (b) termination, revocation and reissuance, or modification of this Order; or (c) denial of a ROWD in application for new or revised WDRs. - 2.
+The Discharger shall allow the San Diego Water Board, or an authorized representative, upon the presentation of credentials and other documents as may be required by law, to: - Enter upon the Discharger's premises where a regulated facility or activity is located or conducted or where records must be kept under the conditions of this Order. - b.
+Have access to and copy, at reasonable times, any records that must be kept under the conditions of this Order.

+- Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices or operations regulated or required under this Order. - d.
+Sample or monitor, at reasonable times for the purposes of assuring compliance with this Order or as otherwise authorized by the Water Code, any substances or parameters at any location. - B. The Discharger shall report any noncompliance that may endanger human health, safety or the environment.
+Pursuant to section 5411.5 of the Health and Safety Code, any sewage overflow or spill shall be immediately reported to the California Office of Emergency Services (OES) and County DEH.
+In addition, any such information shall be provided verbally to the San Diego Water Board within 24 hours from the time the Discharger becomes aware of the circumstances.
 A written submission shall also be provided to the San Diego Water Board within 5 days of the time the Discharger becomes aware of the circumstances.
-The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times, and if the noncompliance has not been corrected; the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance.
+The written report shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times, and if the noncompliance has not been corrected; the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance.
 The San Diego Water Board may waive the written report on a case-by-case basis if the oral report has been received within 24 hours.

-Discharger notifications and reporting for spills completed in compliance with Order No. R9-2013-0112 (NPDES Permit No. CA0109347 or revised or amended NPDES permit) shall be deemed as complying with the requirements of this section.
-In the event that the NPDES permit lapses then the Discharger shall comply with the following requirements:
+Discharger verbal and written notifications for spills completed in compliance with Order No. R9-2017-0007 (NPDES Permit No. CA0107409 or revised or amended NPDES permit) shall be deemed as complying with the requirements of this section.
+In the event the NPDES permit lapses then the Discharger shall comply with the following requirements: